Created with Sketch. Created with Sketch.

 And lastly, learn how to leverage knowledge (discuss tools and methods that will help CoPs obtain, share and transfer knowledge.

 Communities of practice are a popular management framework.
-However, people need to understand how CoPs could fit in their work.
+However, people need to understand how CoPs could fit into their work.

 To educate your staff, consider conducting workshops designed to inform the management as well as the potential members of these communities about this learning tool.

-All these, in turn, will help people employees appreciate how CoPs work and how they can benefit both members and the organisation.
+All these, in turn, will help people employees appreciate how CoPs work and how they can benefit both members and the organization.

 Support CoPs